ABC Blog

 Subterranean Termites

-Subterranean termites are the most common type, and the most destructive.
-They live in soil because they need lots of moisture to survive, and they typically build their nests near houses, trees, garages or fence posts—any wooden structure that can provide damp, nutritious food for them to eat.
+Subterranean termites are the most common type and the most destructive.
+They live in soil because they need lots of moisture to survive, and they typically build their nests near houses, trees, garages, or fence posts—any wooden structure that can provide damp, nutritious food for them to eat.
 Subterranean termites construct tubes of mud between their nests and their food sources.
 These mud tubes are a telltale sign of a subterranean termite infestation.
-Subterranean termite colonies can be quite enormous, sometimes numbering in the millions.
+Subterranean termite colonies can be pretty enormous, sometimes numbering in the millions.

 Drywood Termites

-These types of termites don’t need as much moisture to survive as their subterranean counterparts, so they don’t need to live in soil.
-Since their colonies tend to be much smaller than those of subterranean termites, numbering in the thousands instead of in the millions, drywood termites also don’t cause nearly as much damage to people’s homes and property.
-True to their name, drywood termites live in drier areas like dead trees, hardwood floors or wooden attic beams.
+These termites don’t need as much moisture to survive as their subterranean counterparts, so they don’t need to live in the soil.
+Since their colonies tend to be much smaller than those of subterranean termites, numbering in the thousands instead of in the millions, dry wood termites also don’t cause nearly as much damage to people’s homes and property.
+True to their name, dry wood termites live in drier areas like dead trees, hardwood floors, or wooden attic beams.

 If your home has a termite infestation, chances are, it’s the subterranean variety.
-Unfortunately, since termites can live for years and subterranean termite colonies can grow to become so enormous, an infestation of this variety can be a difficult and costly issue to resolve.
+Unfortunately, since termites can live for years and subterranean termite colonies can grow so enormous, an infestation of this variety can be difficult and costly to resolve.

 How to Tell Termites Apart from Ants

 Termites and winged ants can look very similar to one another.
-If you see a small, black-bodied, winged insect in your home, unless you’re a pest control professional, you might be hard-pressed to tell whether you’ve got a termite infestation on your hands or—fingers crossed—something a little less potentially destructive.
+If you see a tiny, black-bodied, winged insect in your home, unless you’re a pest control professional, you might be hard-pressed to tell whether you’ve got a termite infestation on your hands or—fingers crossed—something less potentially destructive.

 With their larger, darker bodies, reproductive termites look the most like ants out of all the different types of adult termites.
 There are some visible differences between a reproductive termite and an ant, but these differences are difficult to spot with an untrained eye.
-For example, while both termites and ants might have wings, ants’ forewings are larger than their hindwings, while termites’ forewings and hindwings are typically the same size.
+For example, while termites and ants might have wings, ants’ forewings are more extensive than their hindwings, typically the same size.
 Ants also have antennae that are bent, while termites have antennae that are straighter or bowed, without a bend.
-Again, these differences are pretty hard to spot if you aren’t a pest control specialist, so it’s easy to mistake another insect for a termite.
+Again, these differences are hard to spot if you aren’t a pest control specialist, so it’s easy to mistake another insect for a termite.

 Interesting facts about termites